Imkevin7/css-cards/README.md

 css-cards
 =========

-Playing cards made with CSS and jQuery
+Playing cards made with CSS and jQuery, no images.
+HTML special characters were used.